madsborup/Duks/README.md

 # Duks

-Duks is a project management tool for people working in changing teams.
+Duks is a simple project management tool for people working in changing teams.